Submitting assessments online

 Work submitted more than 24 hours after the deadline will receive a mark of zero.
 No feedback or indicative grade will be provided.

-This is set out in the University policy on late submission in the Regulations for Taught Programmes.
+This is set out in the College Academic Regulations for Taught Programmes (T43.12).

 Students have up until the deadline to submit work and we recommend leaving plenty of time to do so.
-KEATS automatically marks submissions as late by highlighting them in red to both the student and any staff.
+The system automatically marks submissions as late by highlighting them in red to both the student and any staff.
 Work submitted ON the deadline, will be marked as late.

 If you have not submitted any work before the submission deadline you will only be able to submit one version after the deadline and this version will stand as your final version to be marked (if submitted within 24 hours after the deadline).
 No resubmissions can be made after the submission deadline has past (unless mitigating circumstances are approved).

 Contact your department office immediately should you have any problems submitting.